jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 * AND, OR, and NOT gates
 * flip flops of any type
 * the Logisim Evolution wiring library

+If you want to use a NOR/NAND gate, implement it via AND, OR, and NOT gates.
+You will get a 0 on a problem if you violate the constraints above, unless specified otherwise.

 Certain problems have constraints on the number of certain types of gates or flip flops that you may use.
 Make sure to read those carefully.